-How Many Terminals are there in Liszt Ferenc Airport?
+How Many Terminals are there at Liszt Ferenc Airport?

 Budapest Airport Terminal 2A